astrolamb-gaming/VS-Code-MAST-Extension/README.md

 * Autocompletion for roles and inventory keys
 * Function signature information (i.e. notes on argument types)
 * Go To Definition functionality for sbs_utils and modules for functions and labels in scope.
+* Hover information functionality
+* Go To Definition functionality
+* Rename Symbol functionality for variables in the current label
+* Find References functionality
 * Checks for module versions
 	* Can update all to latest version, or manually update
 * In mission folders, checks for `__init__.mast` in the folder you're working in.
 If it doesn't exist, will promt with an option to auto-generate the file, with all .mast and .py files included automatically.